-The County's Anti-Poverty Strategy is to help low-income persons stay in their homes, support lowincome persons in crisis and job creation.
-The HOME program provides funds for non-profits, local governments and developers to create affordable rental and homeownership opportunities.
-CDBG assists those in poverty with crisis, emergency, housing, housing counseling services and job creation.
+The County's Anti-Poverty Strategy is to help low-income persons stay in their homes, support low-income persons in crisis and job creation.
+The County HOME program provides funding for non-profits, local units of government and developers to provide affordable housing opportunities including affordable rental housing and homeownership for eligible citizens.
+The CDBG program allows local governments to develop and offer services to LI residents.
+Some services that help create opportunities for citizens in poverty include: crisis services, emergency solutions, housing, housing counseling and employment training services.